2.4 - Operational boundary

 All identified account classes must be included in Analytical Carbon Accounting as one or more emission categories.

-Emissions not supported by the company must be added.
-To account for non-supported emissions, it is possible to create a flow map or any other method allowing the exhaustive identification of the list of emission categories.
-The objective is to identify all physical flows on which the organisation's activities depend and that are not supported by the organisation.
-These flows shall be integrated into Analytical Carbon Accounting as one or more emission categories.
+• Emissions not supported by the company must be added.
+To account for non-supported emissions, it is possible to carry out a flow mapping or any other method allowing the exhaustive identification of the list of emission categories.
+The objective is to identify all physical flows on which the organisation's activities depend and which are not supported by the organisation.
+These flows must be integrated into Analytical Carbon Accounting as one or more emission categories.

-The organisation can find in section 4.5 a correspondence table listing all the accounting codes to be reviewed in order to identify the emission sources that must be considered within the Bilan Carbone®.
+The organisation can find in section 4.5 a correspondence table listing all accounting codes that will need to be reviewed in order to identify the emission sources that must be considered within the Bilan Carbone®.

 The emission sources generated by the organisation's activity (direct or indirect) are to be allocated within the different emission categories of the Bilan Carbone®.